Cushing's disease

 Cleveland Clinic Main Campus

-Pablo Recinos is a Neurosurgery provider in Cleveland, Ohio.
-Dr. Recinos has been practicing medicine for over 24 years and is rated as an Elite provider by MediFind in the treatment of Cushing's disease.
-His top areas of expertise are Meningioma, Pituitary Tumor, Cushing's disease, Endoscopic Transnasal Transsphenoidal Surgery, and Balloon Sinuplasty.
+Pablo Recinos is a Neurosurgery provider practicing medicine in Cleveland, Ohio.
+He has been practicing medicine for over 25 years.
+Dr. Recinos is rated as an Elite provider by MediFind in the treatment of Cushing's disease.
+He is also highly rated in 50 other conditions, according to our data.
+His clinical expertise encompasses Meningioma, Pituitary Tumor, Cushing's disease, Endoscopic Transnasal Transsphenoidal Surgery, and Balloon Sinuplasty.
+Dr. Recinos is board certified in American Board Of Neurological Surgery, 2018.

 Untreated, Cushing disease can cause severe illness, even death.
 Removal of the tumor may lead to full recovery, but the tumor can grow back.